ZivMalka/HowToWinAnOscar/Analysis.md

 Guild | p-value = 0.0002651 | 95 percent confidence interval: 2.194201 to 19.321418 | odds ratio:  6.488601
 Golden Globe | p-value = 3.817e-07 | 95 percent confidence interval:3.084258 to 16.737340 | odds ratio: 7.041181

-As you can see the P-value in all 3, is smaller than 0.05, which mean the alternative hypothesis is true- there is a connection between winning an Oscar and winning in other awards show.
+As you can see the P-value in all 3, is smaller than 0.05 > There is a positive relationship between winning an Oscar and winning another award show.
-Which one of these awards ceremonies are the best predictor?
-Probably the Golden Globe with 7.041181 odds ratio.
+Which one of these awards ceremonies are the best predictor as pert these results? > the Golden Globe Therfore, the 'Other Awards Show' is a good preditior of winning an Oscar.
 ## MPAA

-The MPAA administers a motion picture rating system used in the United States to rate the suitability of films' themes and content for certain audiences.
-“G” – for general audiences, “PG” – parental guidance suggested, “PG-13” – parents strongly cautioned, “R” – restricted.
+The MPAA administers a motion picture rating system used in the United States to rate the suitability of films' themes and content for certain audiences. â€œGâ€ â€“ for general audiences, â€œPGâ€ â€“ parental guidance suggested, â€œPG-13â€ â€“ parents strongly cautioned, â€œRâ€ â€“ restricted.
 Does the rate of suitability have an impact on winning an Oscar?
-Let's take look at the distribution of data.
+See the distribution of the given variables:

 ![alt text](WebApplication1/Images/tab2.png)